Daniel-KM/Omeka-S-module-BulkEdit/README.md

 - Remove the literal value of a property
 - Prepend or append a string to a value of a property
 - Set or remove language of a property
+- Order values by language (in particular for the title)
 - Displace values from a property to another one
 - Set visibility of a property public or private
 - Update the media html of an item